cvat-ai/cvat/cvat/apps/documentation/user_guide.md

         ![](static/documentation/images/image011.jpg)

     -   It is possible to adjust boundaries and location of the bounding box using mouse.
-        Boxe's size is shown in the top right corner , you can check it clicking on the one point of box.
+        Box's size is shown in the top right corner , you can check it clicking on the one point of box.
         You can also undo your actions using ``Ctrl+Z`` and redo them with ``Shift+Ctrl+Z`` or ``Ctrl+Y``.

 1. In the list of objects you can see the labeled car.
-    In the side panel you can perform basic operations under the object — choose attributes, change label or delete box.
+    In the side panel you can perform basic operations under the object — choose attributes, change its label or delete box.

     ![](static/documentation/images/image012.jpg)